 Destructive behavior by today’s youth crosses all economic, social and religious boundaries.
 We live in communities, attend schools, and work in places where the effects of alcohol and drug use, addictions and other rebellious behavior present serious obstacles to a safe and productive family and community.

 Everyone has an interest in adolescents, even in the workplace where companies face the absenteeism of parents who are in the midst of a home crisis.
-In youth groups and on school campuses, teens influence teens and need to understand the consequences of their choices through the information Resource provides.
 Youth in trouble are found in our legal system and Safe Harbor is addressing these juvenile offenders with its Community and Court Referral Program.
 Seventy percent (70%) of Alabama’s children who leave the Department of Youth Services (DYS) will return to the system as repeat offenders.
-Safe Harbor provides a new interface between these youth and the legal system that can restore these offenders to a better future lifestyle.
+Safe Harbor provides a new interface between these youth and the legal system that can restore these children to a better future lifestyle.

-Some of the risk factors associated with youth rebellion that Refuge addresses.
+Some of the risk factors that Refuge addresses:

 - A non-structured home environment